RESIDENCIES AT

 We get that taking two and a half months out of your life may be difficult.
 If you need to travel for an exhibition or pertinent obligations while you’re completing your residency, just let us know.
 Residents are expected to be present at least 75% of the time during their ten-week residency.
 Our biggest goal is to have a positive impact on you, on your practice, and on our community.
 How can we best set up your time here to do that?
 Communication is key.

-May I apply with a collaborator?
+Can In-House Residents apply with a collaborator?

 Sure, as long as you can work in the same studio, and keep in mind we only have one bedroom (with one queen bed).
 We would need you to let us know when and how long your collaborator is coming for.
 If you’re applying with a collaborator, you need to mention this in your application.
 The artist stipend remains the same with or without a collaborator.